ishaanxgupta/CredApp/README.md

 ---

+## Credentials for login in the prototype

+- as an issuer --  gmail: cr@gmail.com, password: Coursera@123
+- as an employer -- gmail: google@gmail.com, password: Employer @123
+- as a learner -- gmail: ishu@gmail.com, password: Ishu@123

 ## 🌟 Overview

 **CredApp** is an enterprise-grade decentralized credential management platform that revolutionizes how educational credentials are issued, verified, and shared.
 Built on blockchain technology and Decentralized Identity (DID) principles, it provides an immutable, secure, and privacy-preserving solution for credential verification.